 About Us

 The traffic standards crew is responsible for maintaining and interpretation of the ODOT Traffic Signal Design Manual.
-This crew is part of the traffic-roadway section which is under the engineering and technical services branch.
+This crew is part of the traffic engineering section which is under the engineering and technical services branch.

 Kevin Haas, P.E.